carbon-language/carbon-lang/flang/documentation/Extensions.md

 * BOZ literals can be used as INTEGER values in contexts where the type is unambiguous (including the right hand sides of assigments and initializations of INTEGER entities).
+* EQUIVALENCE of numeric and character sequences (a ubiquitous extension)

 Extensions supported when enabled by options
 --------------------------------------------